Monochrome-Compliance-Dev/compliance_reporting_server/docs/multi-tenancy-architecture.md

 ### 7️⃣ Future Considerations

-- If high throughput causes RLS to become a bottleneck, evaluate partitioning by `clientId`.
+- If high throughput causes RLS to become a bottleneck, evaluate partitioning by `customerId`.
 - Continue regular audits of RLS policies to ensure coverage.

 ---